Get a Chance to Swim with Whale Sharks in Belize

 Swimming with whale sharks is a must-do, bucket-list worthy activity.
 In fact, being able to swim side by side with the largest fish in the sea can be, to say the least, quite a life-changing experience.
 These gentle giants tend to like warmer areas and are found in tropical waters, including in Belize.

 Fun fact: Whale sharks aren’t whales.
 They’re sharks!

-When and where to See them?
+When and Where to See the World’s Largest Fish

-Why Swim with them?
+Why Swim with Whale Sharks?

 Similar Articles: Discovering a New World Under the Sea

 Why Kite Surfing should be your New Hobby

 Editor's Note: This article was first shared on February 28, 2019.
 It was last modified on March 11, 2023.